 Purchase the necessary index funds

 Let’s say you’ve decided the Three-Fund Portfolio is for you.
 The next step is to purchase the necessary index funds in the right proportions.
 The Asset Allocation section on the portfolio page explains the recipe and provides links with details on each asset.
-In this case, you need 40% Total Stock Market, 20% Total International, and 40% Total Bond Market.
+In this case, you need 40% Total Dometsic Market, 20% World, and 40% Intermediate Term Bonds.

 Once you find the right funds, purchase them through your brokerage in the percentages required for your portfolio.
 If you find that process tricky, call your brokerage and they’ll be happy to help.
 Congrats — You just built your own portfolio!